 Who authorized judicial committees, disfellowshipping, disassociation, and shunning?
 Who gives them the authority to judge people and interfere with a Christian's direct relationship with God?

-Did the Apostle Paul give the Watchtower the authority to judge?
+Did the Apostle Paul give the organization the authority to judge?
 Certainly it wasn't Jesus.
 A Christian's salvation is Jesus.
 He is the path to everlasting life.
 It isn't the Apostle Paul, the early Christian congregation, or even Jehovah.
 The Bible says that Jesus has been given ALL authority.
 Matthew 28:18.
 See Jehovah vs Jesus

 As soon as Jesus died, the Apostle Paul and other zealous Pharisees converted to Christianity.
 Jesus warned us about the Pharisees.
 Get The Facts About The Apostle Paul

 Here's what the Bible says.